This post may contain affiliate links. Click for complete disclosures.

 While there are some gluten-free varieties of store-bought baked beans, not all of them are.
 Of all the ones I've tried, I have never been a fan of the canned variety of baked beans, gluten-free and not.
 There is just something about making homemade baked beans so full of flavor you won't ever go back to the canned ones again.

-Ingredients to make gluten-free baked beans.
+Here is what you need to make easy gluten-free baked beans.

 - Beans - You can use dried or canned, depending on which you prefer.